Rhysoshea/CTF/google_ctf_2019/your_choice/solution.md

 The text file reads "If you're on MacOS, you can rename .ntfs to .dmg".

-Having done this the file becomes a mountable disk that replicates the home computer.
+On Linux we can mount the folder by using `sudo mount family.ntfs /mnt`.
+This reveals a directory structure similar to that of someone's home computer.
 Time to see what we can find.

 Every file is empty except for a file called credentials.txt located in Family/Documents/ which reads "I keep pictures of my credentials in extended attributes".
 This suggests there is some hidden data in the attributes of the file.